-We’re introducing a quiet hour at our Friday (9am-10am), Saturday (9am-10am) and Sunday (10-11am) markets for customers who would benefit from a calmer and quieter shopping experience.
+We have a quiet hour at our Friday (9am-10am), Saturday (9am-10am) and Sunday (10am-11am) markets for customers who would benefit from a calmer and quieter shopping experience.

 During these hours, we will turn the music off and keep other noise to a minimum to help create a more welcoming environment for all our visitors, especially people with autism and their families.

 How do I get there?